AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    * If you select **Yes**, any learner can join the meeting.
    * If you select **No**, a request is sent to the organizer to allow or prevent the learner from joining the meeting.

    **Note:** A learner must be available on Microsoft Teams.
-However, the learner can join Captivate Prime as a guest.
+However, the learner can join Learning Manager as a guest.

    **Classroom Module:** In this mode, learners attend in-person lectures, facilitated by a trained instructor.
 Enter the title, description, and set the duration of the session.
 You can also specify the location of the class and the instructors to conduct the session.
 To save the changes, click **Done**.